catchorg/Catch2/docs/assertions.md

 ```

 #### scale
-Scale can be useful if the computation leading to the result worked on different scale, than is used by the results (and thus expected errors are on a different scale than would be expected based on the results alone).
+Scale can be useful if the computation leading to the result worked
+on different scale than is used by the results.
+Since allowed difference
+between Approx's value and compared value is based primarily on Approx's value
+(the allowed difference is computed as
+`(Approx::scale + Approx::value) * epsilon`), the resulting comparison could
+need rescaling to be correct.

 ## Exceptions